 Here is an overview of what your child will be learning this half term in the different subject areas.
 The Learning Challenge focus usually encompasses several curriculum areas.
 If you have any questions about the learning this half term, please contact us, as we are more than happy to discuss any queries with you.

-Learning Challenge from week 3: When is a mummy not a mummy?
+Learning Challenge from week 3:

 Our main focus for this half term in maths will be addition and subtraction.
 We will spend time looking at different ways to add and subtract whilst using equipment and visual representations to ensure that children understand the concepts behind addition and subtraction, before moving on to more formal written methods.
 Later on in the half term we will move onto multiplication and division.
 The children will recap their understanding of recognising, making and adding equal groups for multiplication as well as exploring dividing through sharing into groups and grouping.
 Our main multiplication focus this half term will be our 3 times tables.
-Regular chanting and practice of this at home, as well as at school, will help to ensure your child is fluent.
+Regular chanting and practice of this at home on Times Tables Rockstars, as well as at school, will help to ensure your child is fluent.

 The children will be focussing on celebrating difference in PSHE this half term.
-They will learn what is meant by community, about how to value the similarities and differences between themselves and others and what is means to belong to a group.
+They will learn what is meant by community, about how to value the similarities and differences between themselves and others and what it means to belong to a group.

 This half-term in French, the children will find France on a map and will learn some facts about France.
 They will learn numbers 0-10 and how to greet others, including asking questions and responding to these questions.
 They will learn some classroom instructions too.
 The children will take part in a range of activities and will learn some songs too to help to reinforce new vocabulary.